splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-use-cases/network-explorer-use-cases.rst

 .. _network-explorer-use-cases:

 *******************************************************************************************************
-Scenarios: Troubleshoot network errors and optimize network performance using Network Explorer
+Scenarios for troubleshooting network errors and optimizing network performance using Network Explorer
 *******************************************************************************************************

 .. meta::